Minor in possession

 How to request an administrative review

-You may request a review within 15 days of the date on the letter you received from us notifying you of the license revocation.
-The letter includes a request form that you may complete and send to us:
+You may request a review within 15 days of the date on the license revocation letter you received from us.
+The letter includes a request form that you may complete and send to us by:

 Hearings and Interviews